lukevanin/OCRAI/README.md

 ### Essential

 - Refactoring.
+- Enable camera / photo library buttons only when functionality is available.
 - Normalize image orientation when taking photo and importing.
 - Remove "Add test image functionality".
 - Import image from photo library.